£19 Find Cheap Flights to Italy

 To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights to Italy, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below-average price on the flight from the United Kingdom to Italy, you should book around 10 weeks before departure.
-For the absolute cheapest price, our data suggests you should book 23 weeks before departure.
+To get a below-average price on a flight from the United Kingdom to Italy, you should book around 5 weeks before departure, which saves you about 22% compared to booking last-minute.
+For the absolute cheapest price, our data suggests you should book 24 weeks before departure.

 Which is the cheapest airport to fly into in Italy?

-Prices will differ depending on the departure airport, but generally, the cheapest airport to fly to in Italy is Turin Citta Di Torino Airport (TRN), with an average flight price of £52.
+Prices will differ depending on the departure airport, but generally, the cheapest airport to fly to in Italy is Genoa Cristoforo Colombo Airport (GOA), with an average flight price of £18.

 Good to know - Cheap tickets to Italy

-Flight from London Stansted Airport to Milan Malpensa Airport
+Flight from London Luton Airport to Milan Malpensa Airport

 Flights to Italy: the best tips from KAYAK users' own experiences